Tuesday, 1 October 2013

 Environmental protection: we promote understanding of climate change and environmental issues and empower people to live sustainably, conserve heritage plants, wildlife, habitats, ecosystems, water, soil and clean air.
 Educational activities advance appreciation that places and landscape heritage have special meaning to communities.
 The learning programmes and eco-philosophy and eco spirituality research supports the protection of the environment, flora, fauna, biodiversity and natural history and increased climate change awareness.

-Community development: our learning programmes, covering sustainable development designed to empower and enable people to share best practice and help to create communities in which the basic means of life, growth and development are available for all.
+Community development: our learning programmes, covering sustainable development, are designed to empower and enable people to share best practice and help to create communities in which the basic means of life, growth and development are available for all.
 We encourage participants to champion creative social and environmental innovation and contribute to community and economic welfare benefits in society.
 We offer a sustainability check-list and deliver learning in organic plant-based food growing, seed saving, propagation, pollination, composting and soil management.
 We encourage the development and sharing of innovative low technology solutions by networking information.
 We create evidence based initiatives and keep up to date with the latest research from universities.
-The Nature-based Solutions Initiative at the University of Oxford, has offered strong evidence showing that soil health & biodiversity can improve, under holistic regenerative agricultural practices.
+The Nature-based Solutions Initiative at the University of Oxford, has offered strong evidence showing that soil health and biodiversity can improve, under holistic regenerative agricultural practices.
 Cambridge Zero, messaging via the BBC, explained the climate science that assists understanding of the increasing intensity and frequency of heatwaves.

 Above: volunteers picture, the peace angel window, museum of Lincolnshire life.